fangq/mmc/mmc/trunk/README.txt

 </pre>

 The simplest example can be found under the "example/onecube" folder.
-Please run "createmesh" first from matlab/octave to create all the mesh files, which include
+Please run "createmesh.m" first from Matlab/Octave to create all the mesh files, which include

   elem_onecube.dat    -- tetrahedral element file